Razorboot/radiosity_engine_luau/README.md

 A few years ago I released a custom lighting framework that pre-renders the lighting in your experience.
 Since then, Roblox has implemented changes to Parallel Luau and added support for low-level image manipulation that enables many improvements in rendering times, performance, and most importantly, quality.
 This post details a complete rewrite of my lighting framework.

-This release is modeled after a rendering technique called Radiosity Lightmapping, which was popular during the early 2000's to bake lights and shadows and global illumination (indirect lighting) in video-games.
+This release is modeled after a rendering technique called Radiosity Lightmapping, which was popular during the early 2000s to bake lights and shadows and global illumination (indirect lighting) in video games.

 Instead of having your GPU calculate lighting for every pixel on the screen in real-time, radiosity is a pre-rendered, world-space technique that isn't limited to performance issues inherent to real-time rendering.
 As a result, radiosity can afford intensive light calculations such as raytracing, soft shadows, and indirect illumination regardless of hardware limitations.